 Currently, “chemo-radiation” treatments are well established in cancers of the head and neck, esophagus, lung, stomach, breast, brain, pancreas, rectum and uterine cervix.
-We should note that the currently used radiation sensitizers are prescribed “off-label”, using drugs approved for other indications.
 The ideal radiation sensitizer would reach the tumor in adequate concentrations and act selectively in the tumor compared to the surrounding normal tissue.
 It would have predictable pharmacokinetics for timing with radiation therapy and could be administered with every radiation treatment approach.
-The ideal radiation sensitizer would have minimal toxicity and manageable enhancement of radiation therapy effects.
-The low number of drugs and biologic agents under investigation as radiation sensitizing agents indicates an unmet need for new approaches and agents that provide greater efficacy, increased safety and better tolerability for patients.
+The ideal radiation sensitizer would have minimal toxicity or manageable enhancement of radiation therapy.

 Shuttle’s Revolutionary Solutions

 Our HDAC platform technology pipeline of products is designed to address the limitations of the current standard of cancer therapies.
 Because our proprietary technology activates the DNA damage response and expression of immune modulating proteins, they affect cancer cell killing by radiation and by the immune system.
 As a result of this, we are exploring our novel technology with immunotherapies.
 We have demonstrated proof-of-concept of our HDAC platform in preclinical models for a number of diseases and we are focused on developing this technology for solid tumor cancers.